psychemedia/storytelling-notes/three-sillies.md

 "Well, well, if I ever!" he said, as Peter the third came riding up.
 "No!
 I never saw the like of this in all my born days!"

-Then Peter stood aud looked at him for some time, wondering what had come over him; bat at last he asked, —
+Then Peter stood and looked at him for some time, wondering what had come over him; bat at last he asked, —

 "What do you lie there staring at?"